-Quote from rogerandover »Had my first game resolving Finale of Promise the other day.
+Yes, I'll be adding Bonus Round, and keeping a close eye on Finale of Promise.
+I also agree with your decision to cut the cycling lands.
+I love cycling lands in EDH, some of the most subtle and underrated cards in the format IMO, but with all the mana doublers in this deck I'd usually rather have a basic land most of the time.Quote from rogerandover »Had my first game resolving Finale of Promise the other day.
 Was actually a bit reluctent about it after your comment, 'cus yeah, it reminds a bit of Mizzix's Mastery which I also have thought about cutting (I don't think I'm ever going to overload that thing - I don't I already have enough flashbacks?).
 But I was quite happy with Finale of Promise.
 We were down to two players.
 I had Stuffy on the bf, played Finale of Promise for x=10 targeting Inferno and Star of Extinction which dealt 78 damage to the opponent - actually 79 since I also tapped Stuffy.
 I properly would have won the game anyways, but it was a stylish win and I could see it doing some stupid things.
 Think I'll be added good ol' Lightning Bolt so I have a bit more instant-targets for it.

 I have a similar story about Bonus Round.
 That card is bonkers.
 In a game where a Cromat voltron-deck just played Sphinx's Revelation for 11 and puts in Omniscience, which I luckily warped, I proceed to my turn with 10 lands, Ruby Medallion and Alhammarrets Archive in play.
 The Cromat dude got all kinds of things in play, creatures, pws, enchantments and I don't get to live another turn.
 So I play Bonus Round, then Past in Flames, play Last Chance from my grave, and then the funny part, Wheel of Fortune digging 28 cards deep.
 My hand of 14 includes Control of the Court which I play for my last mana, drawing 16, discarding 6.
 Next turn my yard is filled with all kinds of goodies and Repercussion in my hand.
 And then I won.
 Before that play I was actually thinking about cutting the Archive - but I think I'll be playing with it some more.
 Opens up for some crazy plays!
 And yeah, Last Chance also keeps impressing me.